 lineage back to the 1903 Wright Flyer.
 That would be difficult for the

-Smithsonian to forfeit, as Tom Crouch, Director of the Smithsonian's
+Smithsonian to forfeit, as Tom Crouch, Senior Curator of the Smithsonian's

 Air & Space Museum, said in press release on 15 March 2013: